mrtgst/bashbreak/README.md

 bashbreak -n 4
 ```

 By default, `bashbreak` runs in the current terminal so you may want to fork it to the background using the `-B` flag.
-You can quit a currently running session with `-q`.
+You can see the current status (i.e. how much time left until next break) with the `-s` flag and quit a currently running session with `-q`.

 Type `bashbreak -h` to see all available commands.